 - Content management facilities that facilitate context switching for ETL development, testing and production environments.

-- Sophisticated debugging tools will allow you to track data flow in real-time and reports on a row by row behaviour.
+- Sophisticated debugging tools will allow you to track data flow in real-time and reports on a row by row behavior.

-Cloud-native ETL tools meant specifically for cloud computing architecture enables a business to read the full benefits of a data warehouse endeavour.
+Cloud-native ETL tools meant specifically for cloud computing architecture enables a business to read the full benefits of a data warehouse endeavor.